fluescher/cascld-kubernetes/03-networking-load-balancing/readme.md

 1. Change the service type to NodePort.
 What changes?
 Can you access your service from outside?
 2. Add the clusterIP: None to your service definition.
 What happened now?
 On which port do you reach the service now?

+- Which instance do you connect to?
+Maybe turn of redis and try again.
+What do you see?

 ## 3. Add redis service

 Now configure another service for our redis pod and replace the ip of the redis port in the web app descriptor.